 Good times and bad

 Most people know that Apple fired Steve Jobs in 1985, but people often forget that Apple struggled through the mid 1980s.
 The Macintosh wasn’t selling well, and the Apple II line, due to its higher price, was more sensitive to competition from early IBM clones like the Tandy 1000, Epson Apex, and Leading Edge Model D than Commodore’s less-expensive machines were.
 It took 3-4 years longer for those machines to encroach on Commodore’s turf.

 Commodore at times struggled to keep up with demand.
 That was a good problem to have, but it reinvested its profits poorly.
-So Commodore was bleeding cash by the end of the decade in spite of having sold more than 30 million machines between the 64, 128, and VIC-20.
+So Commodore was bleeding cash by the end of the decade in spite of having sold 20 million machines or so between the 64, 128, VIC-20 and the Amiga line.